C4Q/AC3.2-Programmatic-Autolayout/README.md

 VFL came out as a way to try to cut down on the amount of code that was necessary to write with `NSLayoutContraint`.
 Unfortunately, it looses some of the flexibility possible with `NSLayoutContraint` in the process.
 For example, you cannot center a view using only VFL!

 > Developer's Note: For how to do it though, check out [this StackOverflow answer](https://stackoverflow.com/a/13148012).
-I also provide an example in the `/Exercises.md` file
+I also provide an example in the [`/Exercises.md`](https://github.com/C4Q/AC3.2-Programmatic-Autolayout/blob/master/Exercises/Exercises.md#2-centering-something-with-vfl) file

-Though it does make some other things quite brief.
+Though VFL does make writing certain constraints quite brief.
 Let's take a look at how we'd pin `blueView` to the top-left corner of the screen and make it `200ptx200pt`:

 ```swift
   func topLeftCornerWithVFL() {